benbalter/benbalter.github.com/_posts/2015-09-10-blog-style-tests.md

 Testing for use of the word "today" is relatively straightforward.
 You could use a test suite from just about any language, but since GitHub is primarily a Ruby shop, let's use Minitest as an example (with some plumbing left out for simplicity):

 {% highlight ruby %}
 class TodayTest < Blog::Test
   def test_doesnt_start_with_today
     msg = "Don't start posts with the word \"today\".
 See http://bit.ly/no-today.\n" each_line_of_prose do |file, line, text|
-      refute text =~ /^today/i, "#{msg} on line #{line} of #{file}" end
+      refute text =~ /^today/i, "#{msg} on line #{line} of #{file}" end end end
-  end
-end
 {% endhighlight %}

-With that, you could wire up a service like [Travis CI](https://travisci.org) to fire on each commit, and provide the author with immediate feedback and a link to the appropriate internal documentation, all without requiring blocking human intervention.
+With that, you could wire up a service like [Travis CI](https://travisci.org){: data-proofer-ignore="true" } to fire on each commit, and provide the author with immediate feedback and a link to the appropriate internal documentation, all without requiring blocking human intervention.
 Not to mention, that editor is now free to move to less-remedial, higher-value work like curating an editorial calendar or refining the voice guidelines themselves.

 ### Don't tell users how excited you are